godetremy/42-trolls/README.md

 </details>

 ### 📖 Where is the fucking manual ?
-Replace the man command by printing `No manual entry for {command}`.
-Pretty funny.
+Replace the man command with a message saying `No manual entry for {command}`.
 ```bash
 echo 'man() { echo "No manual entry for $1"; }' >> ~/.zshrc
 ```